dustinmoris/DustedCodes/src/DustedCodes/BlogPosts/2020_07_04-dotnet-for-beginners.md

 [![.NET Project Templates](https://storage.googleapis.com/dusted-codes/images/blog-posts/2020-07-05/dotnet-new-command.png)](https://storage.googleapis.com/dusted-codes/images/blog-posts/2020-07-05/dotnet-new-command.png)

 They barely fit on a single screen.
 Again, it's great that Microsoft has Blazor as an answer to WASM, or that they have WPF as an option for Windows, but why are these things shipped together as one big ugly thing?
 Why can't there just be be a template for a console app or class library and then some text which explains how to download more?
-This is a classic example of when &quot;.NET Everywhere&quot; is getting into the common user's way!
+This is a classic example where &quot;.NET Everywhere&quot; is getting into most users' way!

-Speaking of fitting things on a single screen...
+Speaking of fitting things into a single screen...

 [![Visual Studio Chaos](https://storage.googleapis.com/dusted-codes/images/blog-posts/2020-07-05/visual-studio-chaos.png)](https://twitter.com/dylanbeattie/status/832326857798348800)